A Note on Indexing Point Sets for Approximate Bottleneck Distance Queries: Abstract

 \section{Abstract}

-The {\em bottleneck distance} is a natural measure of the distance between two finite point sets of equal cardinality.
-In this work, we consider the problem of indexing a set of $m$ planar point sets (of varying sizes) to create a database $\db$ that supports nearest bottleneck distance queries: given a query point set $Q$ of size $n$, the point sets $P \in \db$ that are closest in terms of bottleneck distance are returned.
-Without loss of generality, we assume that all point sets belong to the unit box $[0,1]^2$ in the plane.
-The main contribution of this work is a {\em trie}-based data structure that is space efficient and supports $8$-approximate nearest bottleneck queries in $O(-\lg(d_B(\db,Q)) \min(m,{10}^n) n \lg^3 n)$ time, where $d_B(\db,Q)$ is the minimum bottleneck distance from $Q$ to any point set in $\db$.
-A direct consequence, of independent interest, is a simple $O(-\lg(d_B(P,Q)) n \lg^3 n)$ time algorithm to $2 \sqrt{2}$-approximate $d_B(P,Q)$, for any two point sets $P$ and $Q$.
-Finally, the querying algorithm proposed is easily adapted to support nearest subset and superset queries.
+The {\em bottleneck distance} is a natural measure of the distance between two finite point sets of equal cardinality, defined as the minimum over all bijections between the point sets of the maximum distance between any pair of points put in correspondence by the bijection.
+In this work, we consider the problem of building a data structure $\db$ that indexes a collection of $m$ planar point sets (of varying sizes) and supports nearest bottleneck distance queries: given a query point set $Q$ of size $n$, we would like to find the point set(s) $P \in \db$ of size $n$ that are closest in terms of bottleneck distance.
+Without loss of generality, we assume that all point sets belong to the unit box $[0,1]^2$ in the plane and focus on the $L_\infty$ norm, although the techniques can also be used for other norms.
+The main contribution is a {\em trie}-based data structure finds a $6$-approximate nearest neighbor in $O(-\lg(d_B(\db,Q)) n)$ time, where $d_B(\db,Q)$ is the minimum bottleneck distance from $Q$ to any point set in $\db$.